 AMGEN Biotech Experience

-- CPD for biology teachers and school science technicians, followed by
+- CPD for school and college teachers and science technicians

 - loan of research-grade lab equipment so that students can explore methods that scientists use to create biotechnology medicines

 - hands-on molecular biology student activities matched with key stage 4 and post-16 specifications including GCSE, A level, T level and BTec

 - practical activities suitable for key stage 3 students

 - teaching approaches that can help students to understand how biotechnology impacts on people's lives.

 The ABE programme is international.
 Each year more than 90,000 students participate.
 The University of Hertfordshire coordinates the UK programme.
 The four UK hubs for professional development and kit loan are located in Cambridge, Hatfield, Hull and Norwich.

 Keep up to date about the ABE programme through our regular newsletter.

 Explore our resources